 Bailey Ludwig used her grant to attend a Rare Book School course on the History of Bookbinding.
-Learning about medieval and early modern binding practices has helped her to date books, assess their condition, and update or create catalogue descriptions.
-In addition to this course time, Bailey conducted interviews with medieval and early modern manuscript librarians this summer in order to understand their career trajectory and what aspects of her PhD training will help her towards this profession.
+Learning about medieval and early modern binding practices helped her to date books, assess their condition, and update or create catalogue descriptions.
+Additionally, Bailey conducted interviews with medieval and early modern manuscript librarians in order to understand their career trajectory and what aspects of her PhD training will help her towards this profession.

 Jeremy Rapaport-Stein, Music Composition and Theory (2020)

-Jeremy Rapaport-Stein has received funds that enabled him to create a podcast exploring outsider artists.
-A PhD candidate in music composition and theory, Rapaport-Stein underwent training in audio production, editing, and interviewing, as well as in marketing and distribution.
-He is currently finishing a multi-episode podcast centered on artists, musicians, and makers whose training and work fell outside the mainstream, supplemented by a companion website.
+Jeremy Rapaport-Stein received funds that enabled him to create a podcast exploring outsider artists.
+A PhD candidate in Music Composition and Theory, Jeremy underwent training in audio production, editing, and interviewing, as well as in marketing and distribution.
+His project culminated in a multi-episode podcast centered on artists, musicians, and makers whose training and work fell outside the mainstream, supplemented by a companion website.

 Carissa Wilbanks, English (2022)

 Carissa Wilbanks, a PhD candidate in English, used her grant to enroll in the UX Writing Academy (UXWA).
 Carissa learned industry-specific skills, built a strong portfolio, networked within the UX writing field, became certified in UX writing, and gained real-world experience through this program.

 Niko Yamamoto received funding to participate in a self-paced User Experience (UX) Design course, a practice-oriented learning opportunity to learn digital engagement methodologies and build a digital UX portfolio.
 Niko's project prototyped platforms for individual and community oriented artistic practices.